- black construction paper A4 size

 - fine gel pens in metallic colours

-Gustav Klimt (Austria, 1862 – 1918) was born in the neighbourhood of Vienna in a poor family.
+Gustav Klimt (Austria, 1862 – 1918) was born near Vienna in a poor family.
 His father was was a gold engraver.
 This may have influenced Klimt in his use of gold in his paintings.
 In 1876, Klimt was awarded a scholarship to the Vienna School of Arts and Crafts .
 His work consists of paintings of mostly women, but also wallpaintings , drawings and collages.
 Klimt is much praised for the use of gold in his paintings.

 Show some artwork of Klimt, and especially the painting 'Tree of life'.
 Discuss the distinctive features in the work: use of gold colour, the spiral branches, the bird, circles that look like eyes.
 Tell students about the symbolic significance of these motifs: the tree of life curls, just like in paradise, in all directions.
 On the lush branches grow flowers with eyes of wisdom and the paradise bird underlines the enchanting impact.